joegirolamo/obsidian/TYPESCRIPT_FIXES.md

    - Updated vercel.json with a more robust build command
    - Set up Next.js config to temporarily ignore remaining TypeScript errors

+6. **TailwindCSS Configuration**
+   - Fixed PostCSS configuration to use proper plugins
+   - Updated TailwindCSS and related packages to versions compatible with Next.js 15
+   - Removed non-existent `@tailwindcss/postcss` dependency
+   - Added proper configuration files in the connect app

 ## Next Steps

 While we've made significant progress, there are still some TypeScript errors that need to be addressed: